intuit/ami-query/README.md

   value is `ip_addr:port` or `hostname:port`.
 The default value is `localhost:8080`.

+* **AMIQUERY_TAG_FILTER**

+  The tag-key name used to filter the results of ec2:DescribeImages.
+The value is irrelevant, only the existence of the tag is required.

 * **AMIQUERY_REGIONS**

   A comma-separated list of regions that `ami-query` will scan for AMIs.
 Use